fkunneman/Chefbot_NCF/README.md

   - Copy your authtoken from https://dashboard.ngrok.com/auth
   - Connect the authtoken in the terminal (on Linux or OSX) or after running ngrok.exe (on Windows), with the following command: `./ngrok authtoken <YOUR_AUTH_TOKEN>`
   - Run the tunnel with the command `./ngrok http 80`

-3. Now install Smoothbot, a repository for processing GET and POST requests, which is based on the Django Web framework (https://www.djangoproject.com/)
+3. Now install Smoothbot, a repository for processing the dialog webhooks, which is based on the Django Web framework (https://www.djangoproject.com/)
   - Like the current repository, smoothbot is a custom repository available through github as https://github.com/fkunneman/smoothbot; clone the repository to a local folder of choice: `git clone git@github.com:fkunneman/smoothbot.git`
-  - In the repository, open the file smoothbot/settings.py, this file needs two adjustments to adapt it to your personal environment and make the repository operational:
+  - In the repository, open the file smoothbot/settings.py, this file needs two adjustments to adopt it to your personal environment and make the repository operational:
-    - On line 23, specify the SECRET_KEY - this may be a random sequence of characters.
+    - On line 23, specify the SECRET_KEY - this may be a random sequence of characters (make sure you store the chosen sequence somewhere in a file).
     - On line 29, specify the allowed host.
-If you completed step 2 and succesfully started the ngrok tunnel, the url can be found from ngrok session information: check the lines that starts with 'Forwarding' and copy the url that starts with 'https' and ends with 'ngrok.io'.
+If you completed step 2 and succesfully started the ngrok tunnel, the url can be found from ngrok session information: check the lines that start with 'Forwarding' and copy the url that ends with 'ngrok.io', but exclude the 'http(s)://' part.
 On line 29 of the settings.py file, replace 'YOUR TUNNELING HOST' with this url.
   - Now you can start the web server: in the command line when located at the root of this repository, run `python3 manage.py runserver`
+  - Check if it works by retrieving the following URL in your browser: https://<YOUR_NGROK_URL>/df_smoothbot/home/.
+If the browser displays a page that says 'Hello World!', the web server is properly launched through the tunnelling service.
+Otherwise, something might be wrong with the tunnelling URL or the web server itself.
+Carefully check the error message displayed in the browser, and contact f.a.kunneman@vu.nl in case the issues cannot be solved.

-4. When the webserver is set-up, you can finally connect this to a Google DialogFlow agent
+4. When the webserver is set up, you can finally connect this to a Google Dialogflow agent
-* Contact f.a.kunneman@vu.nl to acquire access to an example agent.
-* The intents, entities and context of the agent should align with those included in chefbot_NCF: the intents align with the user's moves, the entities align with the entities and the context aligns with the output context of each move.

-* setup the webhook connection by adding the ngrok URL to Fulfillment - webhook - URL --> https://[SERVER_URL]/df_smoothbot/webhook/
-* optionally add a basic authorization to the fulfillment and server
+  - To set up an agent on Dialogflow, first sign up on https://dialogflow.cloud.google.com/
+  - Choose 'Create new agent'
+    - In the subsequent screen, start by choosing a name for your agent
+    - Then give the preferred language.
+The example agent in this repository is targeted for the Dutch language, so this will have the preference for a first agent.
+  - When finished setting up, click the 'Create' button
+    - You will now see the general dashboard for creating the agent, with options to create your first intents or entities.
+To start off, you are advised to import the example agent from this repository.
+The agent is stored as a zip-file, and located in 'Chefbot_NFC/example_data/Chef.zip'.
+  - To import the example agent, click on the settings button (the icon next to the name of your agent, at the top left of your dashboard screen)
+    - Then click the tab 'export and import'
+    - Click 'import from zip'
+    - Drop the example agent file 'Chef.zip' in the designated import window
+    - Now type 'IMPORT' in the text box
+    - Finally click the 'IMPORT' button
+    - When the program is done importing, click on the 'Done' button
+  - After the import you will see that a number of intents and entities are specified.
+The only thing you need to do next is connecting the agent to the server you have set up in step 3
+    - Click on the 'fulfillment tab'
+    - You will see a screen with the headers 'Webhook' and 'Inline Editor'; set the webhook to 'enabled'.
+    - Now enter your server URL (the one starting with 'https' and ending with 'webhook', specified at the end of step 3) as the url.
+    - At the bottom of the page, click 'Save' and then 'Done'
+  - The basic cooking assistant should now be operational.
+Test by starting a conversation in the right-hand bar of the screen (text box that says 'Try it now').
+    - Mentioning the word 'Pasta' will start the basic pasta recipe conversation (consisting of only three steps).
+    - Make sure to change the drop-down button that says 'default response' to 'ACTIONS ON GOOGLE'

+## Extending the basic agent

+* TODO